Long Belly, Strong Back: Short Version

 This simple, powerful lesson is designed as an antidote to pervasive cultural messaging about flat stomachs.
-The truth is that tensing and withdrawing your abdomen severely limits freedom of movement, contributes to anxiety, and can even affect digestion.
+The truth is that tensing and withdrawing your abdomen severely limits freedom of movement, contributes to anxiety, and negatively impacts digestion.
+This lesson helps you question – through your own felt experience – popular assumptions about the use of the "core" and the associated withdrawn posture of the chest, shoulders, and pelvis.
 Feel for yourself the ease and potency of a long belly and well-organized back, and unlock profound benefits for spinal health, hips, shoulders, posture, confidence, athletic skill, and everyday actions.
 Framed by explorations in standing.

 The audio player for this free lesson is below.
 First, have you noticed how most free websites are funded by annoying internet ads, but this one isn't?